Biden visits North Carolina, a state he hopes to win in November, to promote internet access

 RALEIGH, N.C.
 (AP) — President Joe Biden on Thursday unveiled $82 million for North Carolina to help connect 16,000 new households and businesses to high-speed internet, delivering an election-year pitch about policies he says are "just getting started" at improving the United States.

+“What we’re doing here in North Carolina is one piece of a much bigger story," he said.
+He said he was keeping his promise to be a president for all America, whether you voted for me or not."

+Biden talked about all the people who need high-speed internet because they work from home, businesses who need it to reach customers and students who need to do their school work.

 "High-speed internet isn't a luxury anymore.
-It's an absolute necessity," he said in a speech in Raleigh, the state capital.
+It's an absolute necessity," he said in Raleigh, the state capital.
 "The investment in high-speed internet means something else as well: good-paying jobs."

 Biden's reelection campaign has made winning North Carolina and its 16 electoral votes a top priority in this year's presidential election.
 The Democrat narrowly lost the state in 2020 by 1.34 percentage points to Trump.
 They are expected to face each other again in November.